 Or, if you’re a slow cooker fan, give this Slow Cooker Potato and Corn Chowder a try.

 Pressure Cooker Corn on the Cob is easier and better tasting than corn cooked the traditionally way, by boiling it in a pot on the stove.

 Turn cornbread into a one pot meal.
 Chicken Taco Cornbread Wedges is a quick, weeknight meal that your whole family will love.
 The spicy ranch drizzle makes this meal extra special.

 I’d love to hear from you.
-What is your favorite corn recipe?
+What is your favorite fresh corn recipes?